gustavooferreira/news-app-docs/SYSTEM_DESIGN.md

 ## Notes

-Redis caching is not yet implemented, but if I were to add caching to the articles services, there are two ways we could go about doing this.
+Redis caching is not yet implemented, but if I were to add caching to the articles service, there are two ways we could go about doing this.
 First, we can use a TTL for entries, after that TTL expires, entries in the cache would expire.
 Second, instead of having a TTL, we could support explicit cache eviction.
-What this would mean is that, every time the fetcher got new articles, upon sending a request to the articles management service to add those new entries, the articles service could then evict entries related to those providers.
+What this would mean is that, every time the fetcher got new articles, upon sending a request to the articles management service to add those new entries, the articles service could then evict entries related to those feeds.

 I'd do caching based on the filtering parameters, which in this case is `provider` and `category`.